hiromzn/installer/README.txt

 # make all config files into output/<instance_name>/conf directory.
 $ ./mkconf-all

-# setup all instance of osuser/group, install jboss, setup httpd.
+# setup all instance of osuser/group, install jboss, setup httpd, systemctl of httpd/jboss and enable service.
 $ sudo ./mkall setup

 # start all instance of httpd and jboss